You are here

 - Alayne and Charles Berkins Scholarship

-- the Angela Marinelli Scholarship and the Frances A. Knobloch Scholarship.
+- Angela Marinelli Scholarship

 The UMD Club de Español (Spanish Club) is a student-run organization that plans events where students (and faculty) can connect and celebrate their love of the Spanish language and Hispanic cultures.
 Recent events include a bonfire in Bagley Nature Area, a holiday goodie decorating party, yoga in Spanish, among others.
 The club has also hosted fundraisers such as Mock-arita miércoles.
 The club’s leadership team organizes student volunteering with the Spanish immersion program at Lowell Elementary School.